The Referencing@Portsmouth interactive guide helps you to reference your sources correctly. Please read our overview

 Which Reference Style Should I Use?

 - If writing about law, or for a qualifying law degree, and asked for footnotes use the OSCOLA style

 - The School of Pharmacy & Biomedical Sciences uses the Vancouver style

-- History units taught in the School of Social, Historical & Literary Studies use the Chicago 16th ed. style.
+- History units taught in the School of Area Studies, History, Politics and Literature use the Chicago 16th ed. style.
 Guidance is available from The Chicago Manual of Style Online.